Jsfain/SDCard/Modules/Disk/SD_Card/README.md

 none

 NOTES:
-This function calls sd_CRC7 to calculate the CRC7 value to send with the command / argument pair.
+This function calls pvt_CRC7 to calculate the CRC7 value to send with the command / argument pair.

 ******************************************

-uint8_t sd_ReturnByte(void)
+uint8_t SD_ReceiveByteSPI(void)

 DESCRIPTION:
 Get the next byte returned by SD card via SPI.
-This function, along with sd_SendByte(uint8_t) are the SPI interfaceing functions.
+This function, along with SD_SendByteSPI(uint8_t) are the SPI interfaceing functions.
 All other functions interacting with the SD card must call this function to receive a byte from the SD card.

 ARGUMENT:
 none